 The Elements of Negligence

 In civil law, negligence is the legal standard that all wrongful actions must meet.
+In short, we have to prove that what occurred should not have occurred in order for it to be considered negligence.
 If a person’s actions meet the following elements, those actions may be considered negligent:

 - Duty of care.
 This element may be met if the person owed a victim a specific duty of care.